-A Virtual Assistant business is one of the easiest, quickest, and low-cost businesses to start.
+A virtual assistant business is one of the easiest, quickest, and low-cost businesses to start.

-A VA business is easy to set up because it draws from administrative and creative skills you likely already have from other job experiences, your career, or university.
+A VA business is easy to set up because it draws from administrative and creative skills you likely already have from other job experiences, your career, or your university.

 What Is a Virtual Assistant?

+There are a variety of virtual assistant jobs available.
 Many virtual assistants start out as generalists, offering administrative skills like answering customer service emails or assisting with data entry projects.

 - Handle invoicing and follow up on payments